redis/redis-doc/commands/lpop.md

 By default, the command pops a single element from the beginning of the list.
 When provided with the optional _count_ argument, the reply will consist of up to _count_ elements, depending on the list's length.

+{{% alert title="Note" color="info" %}}
+A Redis list always consists of one or element.
+When the last element is popped, the list is automatically deleted from the database.
+{{% /alert  %}}

 @return

 When called without the _count_ argument: